WeronikaStrz/automation-test-jmeter-practice/README.md

 - After unpacking the jmeter .zip file - open your_location_to_jmeter/apache-jmeter-5.6/bin
 - Run `jmeter` file (.bat extention)
 - Open File -> `test_second_user.jmx`
+- Edit `Simple Data Writer` in Test Plan and set where to write the results (your local path)
 - Press "Start"

 ## How to reformat `results` report created by jmeter